Support the production of fertile game bird eggs

 - prepare and maintain equipment and facilities in a clean and hygienic condition

-- remove and report to the appropriate person any mortalities within breeding stock
+- remove, record and report any mortalities within breeding stock

-- dispose of mortalities, non-viable gamebird eggs and other waste according to relevant legal requirements
+- dispose of mortalities, non-viable game bird eggs and other waste in accordance with the relevant legal and organisational requirements

 Knowledge and Understanding